Followers

 Courier

 So how did Mulligan smuggle his intelligence out of the city?
-One way was through his African American servant, Cato.
-Cato’s status allowed him to pass through British lines without drawing too much attention, as Africans were thought to be pro-British (and most were).
-Some believe that Samuel Culper used Mulligan’s servant as an alternative reporting channel on at least one occasion.
-Cato made many trips across the lines, but on his last one, he drew enough suspicion to lead his captors, likely local Loyalist militia, to beat him severely.
-Despite the brutal treatment, Cato did not abandon his mission or his boss.
+One method was through his African American servant, Cato.
+Cato’s status allowed him to pass through British lines without attracting much attention, as Africans were believed to be loyal to the British (and most were).
+Some think Samuel Culper used Mulligan’s servant as an alternate reporting channel at least once.
+Cato made many trips across the lines, but on his last one, he drew enough suspicion to lead his captors, likely local Loyalist militia, to beat him badly.
+Despite the harsh treatment, Cato did not give up his mission or his boss.
 In the end, Mulligan used his high contacts to secure Cato's release, although his courier days were over.

 Fraternal Affair

 Hercules’s older brother, Hugh, was also involved in espionage.
-His import-export firm, Kortwright & Company, conducted business with the British military and many influential Tory merchants in New York.
-As a shipper, he could visit ships in port, inspect facilities, and track the movement of supplies—providing valuable information on future British operations.
+His import-export company, Kortwright & Company, conducted business with the British military and many influential Tory merchants in New York.
+As a shipper, he could visit ships in port, inspect facilities, and track the movement of supplies—offering valuable intelligence on upcoming British operations.

 Hugh Mulligan had access to British shipping plans